 3. Tracking of Head and Position

-VR headset is genuinely immersive because you can move in virtual space, and the environment adjusts to your physical position.
-The degrees of freedom for position and head tracking are measured in degrees.
+VR headset is genuinely immersive because you can move in digital space, and the environment adjusts to your physical position.
+The degrees of freedom for position and tracking app are measured in degrees.
 You can explore 6 degrees or 3.

 Tracking technology for VR is becoming more advanced.
 The use of eye-tracking technology in virtual and augmented reality can improve focus and reduce nausea.
 You can also make VR more immersive by using haptic feedback sensors or other tracking technologies to embed controller options.